brickscapenz/brickscape/src/pages/about/index.md

   professional framework, Brickscape values attention to detail.
 For bricklaying services on time, on budget and with a smile, enquire with Ben today.
 image: /img/about-1-min.jpg
+pageDescription: Find out more about our expert hamilton, New Zealand based bricklaying and blocklaying team
 ---